 The winning solution with automated tools: WP Theme Detector + BuiltWith

 This extension simply doesn’t work and can’t get you anything useful back.
-Plus this recent review perfectly makes the point:
+Plus, this recent review perfectly makes the point:

 This extension was supposed to gather and show information about the theme and hosting provider used by the target WordPress website, but it didn’t show any of the hosting info for any of my test samples.

 When trying this extension, I was able to get all the plugins only from one website, specifically from WP Tavern, so it didn’t stand out.
-Plus, reading at some comments online looks like it’s no longer supported.
+Plus, reading some comments online looks like it’s no longer supported.